GeoSensorWebLab/gsw-chef/deerfoot/docs/DATA_PREPARATION.markdown

 Multiple sets of geo-files (CSV, SHP, KML, GML) for provinces, territories, and the entire country.
 For this project I downloaded the Shapefiles for all of Canada as we need Nunavut, Quebec, and Newfoundland and Labrador.

+### Dewey Soper's Hand Drawn Map (35 MB)

+Original format is a 35 MB TIFF (non-geo) at 600 ppi.
+Please contact someone from AINA for access to the original image.

 ### GSHHG Coastline Shapefile (150 MB)

 [Homepage](http://www.soest.hawaii.edu/pwessel/gshhg/)